Buying a house in Spain

 As an extra service your solicitor can apply for a Spanish mortgage on his client´s behalf and arrange the obliged taxation.
 If the mortgage is approved, he then will arrange the signing of the public mortgage deeds at the notary which has to take place on the day of completion.
-Read everything you need to know about this subject in this article: Mortgages in Spain to buy property.
+Read everything you need to know about this subject in this article: Mortgages for property in Spain.

 - Architectural survey of the construction: Depending on the situation and state of the property your lawyer can arrange an architectural survey for the construction by a certified architect.

 - Technical survey for the boundaries of the land: Besides of this, for rustic properties there´s also the option to have a certified surveyor check the exact boundaries of the land.
 This is advisable as the registration at the Land Registry (Registro de la Propiedad) and Cadastre (Catastro) often aren´t correct (for example because of illegal subdivision of the land).

 Halfway through the legal investigation mostly a private purchase contract is signed, which is set up by the lawyer.
 This contract contains important clauses and contingencies for the final sale.
 With the signing of the private purchase contract usually a 10% down payment is paid (minus reservation fee that has been paid before).

 Once the lawyer is 100% sure that all legal requirements are met, he will arrange the necessary documentation for completion through signing the public title deeds (also named sales deeds or purchase deeds) at the notary.

 - Registrations: Correct registration of the property and the land at the Land Registry & Cadastre.